-To request unofficial or official transcripts directly from the Office of Records, students must complete and submit the standard Athens State transcript request form available through the Office of Records webpage, and must pay any required transcript fees.
+To request unofficial or official transcripts directly from the Office of Records, students must complete and submit the standard Athens State transcript request form available through the Office of Records transcript request webpage, and must pay any required transcript fees.

-Official transcripts may be also requested online through the Transcripts on Demand Transcript Ordering Service.
-Details on this service can be found on the Office of Records webpage.
+Details on all transcript request options can be found on the Office of Records transcript request webpage.